Team-BHP > The Indian Car Scene

 The fat paycheques are there for the deserving lot, there is a problem of surplus IT engineers in the market now. for every job opening irrespective of level recruiters are getting 1000s of applications.
 The layoff trend started in mid 2022 and its not slowing down.
 You can search for news of TCS hiring drive where there was a queue of 2-3 KM long of fresh grads.

-RootedCosmo is online now (2) Thanks
+RootedCosmo is offline (2) Thanks

 Old 28th August 2024, 16:01 #63